informatica-unica/ocaml-challenge/2/morra/README.md

 ```
 which determines the winner of a round of the Morra game.
 The parameters `(hp,gp)` in a function call `win (hp,gp)`
-represent, respectively, the hand and the guess of the player
+represent, respectively, the hand and the guess of the player.
 The function randomly generates another pair of numbers:
 - `hc`, representing the hand of the computer (in the range 0..5);
-- `hg`, representing the guess of the computer (in the range 0..10);
+- `gc`, representing the guess of the computer (in the range 0..10);

 The winner is determined as follows:
 - if the guess of the player equals the sum of the two hands, but that of the computer does not, then the winner is the player;